Contact with School

 Emergency Contact with Parents

 Please ensure that the School Office always has your up to date telephone contact number.
-We use a text messaging service to share key information and it is very important should we ever need to contact you because your child is unwell or has had an accident at school.
+It is essential that we can contact you if your child is unwell or has had an accident at school.

 St. James’ School enjoys the benefit of voluntary help from parents in school.
 All parents are welcome to work alongside the children within the classroom or to help the teachers with the preparation and display of work.
 Some parents choose to support the school for specific tasks such as accompanying children on trips, helping make costumes and working alongside during a specific class project.
 If you would like to support the children and staff in this way, please talk your child’s class teacher or to the Headteacher.
 Regular helpers are required to have a current DBS.